codalnest/files/lgc.md

 (d) Local government units shall enjoy full autonomy in the exercise of their proprietary functions and in the management of their economic enterprises, subject to the limitations provided in this Code and other applicable laws.

-SECTION 23.
+Section 23.
 Authority to Negotiate and Secure Grants. - Local chief executives may, upon authority of the Sanggunian, negotiate and secure financial grants or donations in kind, in support of the basic services or facilities enumerated under Section 17 hereof, from local and foreign assistance agencies without necessity of securing clearance or approval therefor from any department, agency, or office of the national government or from any higher local government unit: Provided, That projects financed by such grants or assistance with national security implications shall be approved by the national agency concerned: Provided, further, That when such national agency fails to act on the request for approval within thirty (30) days from receipt thereof, the same shall be deemed approved.

 The local chief executive shall, within thirty (30) days upon signing of such grant agreement or deed of donation, report the nature, amount, and terms of such assistance to both Houses of Congress and the President.

-SECTION 24.
+Section 24.
 Liability for Damages. - Local government units and their officials are not exempt from liability for death or injury to persons or damage to property.

-CHAPTER 3. - INTERGOVERNMENTAL RELATIONS
+#### CHAPTER 3. - INTERGOVERNMENTAL RELATIONS

 Article One. - National Government and Local Government Units SECTION 25.
 National Supervision over Local Government Units. -(a) Consistent with the basic policy on local autonomy, the President shall exercise general supervision over local government units to ensure that their acts are within the scope of their prescribed powers and functions.
 The President shall exercise supervisory authority directly over provinces, highly urbanized cities, and independent component cities; through the province with respect to component cities and municipalities; and through the city and municipality with respect to Barangays.